CommonAccord/Cmacc-Org/Doc/G/EU/Artificial_Intelligence_Act/Sec/Article.md

 77.Ti=Powers of authorities protecting fundamental rights

-77.1.sec=National public authorities or bodies which supervise or enforce the respect of obligations under Union law protecting fundamental rights, including the right to non-discrimination, in relation to the use of high-{_risk} {_AI_systems} referred to in Annex III shall have the power to request and access any documentation created or maintained under this Regulation in accessible language and format when access to that documentation is necessary for effectively fulfilling their mandates within the limits of their jurisdiction.
+77.1.sec=National public authorities or bodies which supervise or enforce the respect of obligations under Union law protecting fundamental rights, including the right to non-discrimination, in relation to the use of high-{_risk} {_AI_systems} referred to in Annex {Annex.III.Xnum} shall have the power to request and access any documentation created or maintained under this Regulation in accessible language and format when access to that documentation is necessary for effectively fulfilling their mandates within the limits of their jurisdiction.
 The relevant public authority or body shall inform the {_market_surveillance_authority} of the Member State concerned of any such request.

 77.2.sec=By 2 November 2024, each Member State shall identify the public authorities or bodies referred to in paragraph 1 and make a list of them publicly available.
 Member States shall notify the list to the Commission and to the other Member States, and shall keep the list up to date.